Brandon Pursall: Career

 Pursall joined Argyle's academy set-up as an under-9.
 He represented the East Cornwall Schoolboys side in the under-14 and under-15 categories.
 He signed a two-year scholarship deal with Argyle in the summer of 2020.

 Pursall made his professional debut on 8 September 2020, as a 76th minute substitute for club captain Gary Sawyer, in a 3–2 defeat to Norwich City U21s in the EFL Trophy.

 He made his full debut in Argyle's next game in the competition, playing 90 minutes at left-centre-half, in Argyle's 2–0 EFL Trophy defeat to Cheltenham Town on 6 October 2020.

 On 25 July 2022, Pursall signed for Southern Football League Premier Division South club Plymouth Parkway on a short-term loan deal.

+He was released by Plymouth at the end of the 2022–23 season.

+In June 2024, Pursall was announced to have joined LASK reserves side, LASK Amateure OÖ, playing in the Austrian Regionalliga.